Dumpster Optics – Teaching Optics with “Junk”

-The PHOTON Explorations are adapted from the favorite demonstrations and activities of PHOTON projects participants.
-This booklet illustrates how to quickly and inexpensively demonstrate various optics concepts.
-It describes 16 hands-on classroom activities and demonstrations that can be adapted for middle school through college level courses.
-Video demonstrations are available. https://www.youtube.com/playlist?list=PLmsD3juPTCb7TVywRUyiGkOhZv_0FfDjJ
+The PHOTON Explorations are adapted from the favorite demonstrations and activities of PHOTON projects participants plus our own demonstrations from workshops at SPIE, Optica, ASEE, AAPT and NSTA conferences.
+This booklet describes hands-on activities that can be adapted for middle school through college level courses (just add math!).
+Video demonstrations are available.

 These lessons were developed with outreach grants from SPIE, the international society for optics and photonics.
 Optics applications of mathematics from middle school through pre-calculus were developed by Judy Donnelly, co-PI of the PHOTON and PBL Projects, and Matthew Donnelly, Head of the Math Department at St. Bernard School in Montville, CT.
 Topics vary from geometry (pinhole images) to matrix methods (lens design).
 The materials used range from inexpensive common items to supplies one might find in a high school physics lab (e.g., meter stick optics bench) .